cyberark/secretless-broker/docs/tutorials/kubernetes/kubernetes-tutorial-base.md

 description: Secretless Broker Documentation
 section-header: Before we begin...
 time-complete: 5
-products-used: Conjur Vault, Kubernetes
+products-used: Kubernetes Secrets, PostgreSQL Handler
 back-btn:
-continue-btn: /docs/tutorial-tiles/kubernetes/overview.html
+continue-btn: /tutorials/kubernetes/overview.html
 up-next: Get an overview of what is going to be covered in this tutorial.
-permalink: /docs/tutorial-tiles/kubernetes/base.html
+permalink: /tutorials/kubernetes/kubernetes-tutorial-base.html
 ---
 This is a detailed, step-by-step tutorial.